agera-edc/DataSpaceConnector/blobspike/README.md

 We have 2 solutions to transfer data from a blob to another blob.

-- Use the [BlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.blobclient?view=azure-java-stable) to trigger a copy from blob to blob.
+- Use the [BlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.blobclient?view=azure-java-stable) to trigger a copy of source blob to destination blob.
 - Use the [BlockBlobClient](https://docs.microsoft.com/en-us/java/api/com.azure.storage.blob.specialized.blockblobclient?view=azure-java-stable) to get a stream from blob to VM and transfer from VM to blob with another stream.

-Pros: Network I/O is only between the 2 storage accounts.
+Pros: During the copy, Network I/O is only between the 2 storage accounts.
 The client does not need to download any data.
 Cons: The storage account you download the data from needs to be accessible from the internet.
-With the stream, the provider and the storage account could be in common private network.
+With the stream, the provider and the storage account could be in the same private network.
 Then, only the destination storage account would need to be accessible from the internet.

 ### Azure Blob Copy within same container